ccronje/libcarp-pitt-notes-exercises/_episodes/05-advance-functions.md

 >
 >9.
 Close the `Publisher: best candidate's score` facet, but leave the `Publisher: Judgement` facet open
 >
->    If you look at the Publisher column, you should see some cells have found one or more matches - the potential matches are show in a list in each cell.
+>    If you look at the Publisher column, you should see some cells have found one or more matches - the potential matches are shown in a list in each cell.
 Next to each potential match there is a 'tick' and a 'double tick'.
 To accept a reconciliation match you can use the 'tick' options in cells.
 The 'tick' accepts the match for the single cell, the 'double tick' accepts the match for all identical cells.
 >
 >10.
 Create a text facet on the Publisher column
 >11.
 Choose 'International Union of Crystallography'